RajivTathireddy/GHelp/README.md

 ## What GHelp Does

 1. **Directory Creation**: Creates a new directory at the specified path relative to your home directory
-2. **Go Module Initialization**: Runs `go mod init` to set up the Go module if you -r flag is provided
+2. **Go Module Initialization**: Runs `go mod init` to set up the Go module if the -r flag is provided
-3. **Git Repository Setup**: Initializes a local Git repository if you -r flag is provided
+3. **Git Repository Setup**: Initializes a local Git repository if the -r flag is provided
 4. **GitHub Integration**: Creates a remote repository on GitHub (if `-r` flag is provided)
 5. **Remote Connection**: Links local repository to GitHub remote
 6. **File Generation**: Creates essential files like `README.md`, `.gitignore`, and `main.go`